cleverage/php-trac/README.md

 Interface PHP 5.3+ to query [TRAC](http://trac.edgewall.org/) via its `RPC` api. `JSON` version is actually used.

+## Installation

+With composer : `php composer.phar require "cleverage/php-trac": "dev-master"`

+It needs Buzz (default with Curl) or Guzzle to proceed HTTP queries.

 ## Compatibility

 Tested with Trac 0.12 and API version 1.1.2-r12546.